-All relationships have their ups and downs but sometimes things can become overwhelming or unmanageable, communication has broken down, a stalemate has been reached or you find you are leading largely separate lives – all painful states to be in.
-Each relationship is unique and the following are just some of the reasons why a couple may seek support:
+All relationships have their ups and downs but sometimes things can become overwhelming or unmanageable: communication has broken down, a stalemate has been reached or you find you are leading largely separate lives – all painful states to be in.
+Each relationship is entirely unique and there are a multitude of reasons as to why a couple may seek support.

 - Fertility issues

 - Parenting (including step-parenting)